 🌡️ HOW TO STORE LEFTOVER SAGO

 In an airtight container, you can store leftover sago pudding in the fridge for up to 6 days.
 You can freeze this delicious dessert in the freezer for up to 2 months.

-Allow it to thaw in the fridge overnight before warming it over the stovetop and adjusting the consistency with a bit of water.
+Allow it to thaw in the fridge overnight before warming it over the stovetop and adjusting the consistency by adding a little water.